Decentralized Entropic Optimal Transport for Distributed Distribution Comparison: Numerical Experiments

 \section{Numerical Experiments}

 To demonstrate the effectiveness of our decentralized EOT method, we analyze its performance on synthetic data and apply it to distributed domain adaptation tasks.
-Representative results are shown below.
-Implementation details and more results are in Appendix~\ref{app:exp}.

-\subsection{Analytic experiments on synthetic data}
+\subsection{Analytic Experiments on Synthetic Data}

-We first test the performance of the proposed MRBCD scheme and analyze the influence of the hyperparameter $L$ (i.e., the number of agents used to compute the gradients in each iteration).
-In particular, we consider two synthetic datasets in this experiment: the first dataset contains two 2D Gaussian distributions $(\mathcal{N}_1,\mathcal{N}_2)$, each of which includes 2,000 samples, and the second one contains two 2D Gaussian mixture models $(GMM_1,GMM_2)$, each of which includes two Gaussian components and 2,000 samples.
-For each dataset, we randomly scatter one distribution's samples to 10 source agents and the other distribution's samples to 10 target agents, respectively.
-Following the decentralized optimization work in~\citep{zhang2019consensus,hughes2021fair}, we assume the network of the agents to be connected, i.e., there always exists a route between two arbitrary agents.
+We consider two synthetic datasets in this experiment: the first dataset contains two 5-dimensional Gaussian distributions $(\mathcal{N}_1,\mathcal{N}_2)$, each of which includes 2,000 samples, and the second one contains two 5-dimensional Gaussian mixture models $(\mathcal{M}_1,\mathcal{M}_2)$, each of which includes two Gaussian components and 2,000 samples.
+For each dataset, we randomly scatter one distribution's samples to eight source agents and the other distribution's samples to eight target agents, respectively.
+When scattering the samples of the Gaussian mixture models (GMMs), we apply two strategies: $i)$ scattering the samples randomly to the agents such that different agents store \textbf{i.i.d.} samples, and $ii)$ each agent stores the samples of a single Gaussian component such that different agents store \textbf{non-i.i.d.} samples.
+Following the decentralized optimization work in~\cite{hughes2021fair,zhang2019consensus}, we assume the network of the agents to be connected, i.e., a route always exists between two arbitrary agents.
 Accordingly, the storage and communication protocols are uniform distributions.
-The kernel matrix is approximated with $P=1000$.
-We approximate $W_{\varepsilon}(\mathcal{N}_1,\mathcal{N}_2)$ and $W_{\varepsilon}(GMM_1,GMM_2)$ via our MRBCD scheme, in which $L\in\{1, 2, 5, 10\}$, and compare the results with the ground truth achieved by the centralized Sinkhorn algorithm~\cite{cuturi2013sinkhorn}.
-Figure~\ref{fig:exp_L} visualizes the convergence of our scheme with different $L$'s.
-We can find that with the increase of $L$, the convergence is faster because the gradients in each iteration are computed with less uncertainty.
-When $L\geq 2$, our method can approximate the EOT distance with a small gap after sufficient iterations.